DeadmanXXXII/OFarm/README.md

 # OFarm
-A .onion website finder and verifier
+A .onion website finder and verifier.
+You must have tor configured correctly you can use the command below and you should get the same output.

 ### Full Implementation with Automatic Seed URL Discovery